Ernestine Hill: Life

-After resigning from the ABC, she resumed her travels, but published little from her work during this period.
+After resigning from the ABC, she resumed her travels, now with her son Robert by her side as a research assistant, but published little from her work during this period.
+The pair lived together as travellers in a caravan for many years.

 She was awarded a Commonwealth Literary Fund fellowship in 1959.
-However, while this provided her with a small pension, her final years were characterised by financial and health problems.
-She died in Brisbane in 1972.
+However, while this provided her with a small pension, her final years were characterised by financial and health problems and, in 1970, she returned to Brisbane to be cared for by her family and died in their care in 1972.